-In the 2017-2018 academic year, we will be evaluating the curriculum for the purposes of strengthening and redesigning the program.
+In the 2018-2019 academic year, we will continue to evaluate the program’s curriculum for the purposes of strengthening and redesigning the program.
 To that end, it is required that participants attend all of the sessions.

 “[My current students] have expressed that their experience of schooling and undergrad has not been focused on discussion and they find it daunting to enter a program that is reading and discussion heavy.
 There’s a sense of relief that seems to come over students when they realize that they can get better at discussion – AND that the instructor has a responsibility to structure discussion in such a way as to foster and support good discussion.” – Gail P., Department of Curriculum & Instruction